mrttrifork/TrigRegAngular/trireg-java-client-api/target/generated-sources/openapi/docs/TagApi.md

 ## tagTimeRegistrationWithHttpInfo

-> ApiResponse<String> tagTimeRegistration tagTimeRegistrationWithHttpInfo(tagTimeRegistrationRequest)
+> ApiResponse<DefaultCreateResponse> tagTimeRegistration tagTimeRegistrationWithHttpInfo(timeRegistrationId, tagTimeRegistrationRequest)

-Tags a time registration with a specified tag and optional tag value
+Tags a time registration with a specified tag and tag value

 ### Example